 FAVORITE UNIQUE FEATURE, EARLY SPRING 2015

 When Allen and Carrington Bass designed their dream home in Gladys, Carrington knew she wanted it to be a place of family fun for the couple’s young, growing family.
 The 6,600-square-foot home is positioned just so on the mountainside to allow for a large basement and expansive outdoor spaces on two levels—plenty of room for young boys to play and grow.
 But perhaps the biggest piece of fun is right inside the front door: a giant slide in the two-story foyer.

 FAVORITE PRIMARY BATH AND CLOSET, EARLY SPRING 2016

 When Ashleigh and Addison Lineberry built their red-roofed Craftsman-style dream home on 163 acres in Bedford County, every detail on their wish list was outlined in a 40- page notebook.
 The roofing work was quite particular, and the end result was something truly unique.
 Hire this Roofing Contractor near Florida to build a spectacular roof for your home.
 With the the basics out of the way, it was time to work on the inside of the home.
 Some of the items on that wish list include the luxurious primary bath and closet in the first-floor primary suite.
 The spacious bathroom features double sinks, crystal sconces, a glass shower and a soaking tub in front of a massive picture window.
-The bathroom leads into a closet that looks like a boutique, complete with customized shelving for shoes, handbags and clothing, a granite-topped island, and a sparkly chandelier to complement the fixtures in the bathroom.
+The bathroom leads into a closet that looks like a boutique, complete with customized shelving for shoes, handbags and clothing, granite Tuscan countertops, and a sparkly chandelier to complement the fixtures in the bathroom.